aptos-labs/aptos-indexer-processors/rust/processor/README.md

 - `starting_version`: start processor at starting_version.
 - `ending_version`: stop processor after ending_version.
-- `number_concurrent_processing_tasks`: number of tasks to parse and insert; 1 means sequential processing, otherwise, transactions are splitted into tasks and inserted with random order.
+- `number_concurrent_processing_tasks`: number of tasks to parse and insert; 1 means sequential processing, otherwise,
+- `deprecated_tables`: a list of tables to skip writing to alloyDB. transactions are splitted into tasks and inserted with random order.

 ### Use docker image for existing parsers(Only for **Unix/Linux**)